This microbiome test shows how

-It would help if you only collected a stool sample in the absence of gastrointestinal symptoms.
+It would help if you only collected a stool sample without gastrointestinal symptoms.
 If you have been taking antibiotics or a short course of NSAIDs or have undergone surgery, wait at least three months before taking the Atlas Microbiome Test.
-If the taken medication is a part of your everyday life, you will provide a sample as your microbiome is the most typical.
+If the medication taken is a part of your everyday life, you will provide a sample, as your microbiome is the most typical.